awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-basic.md

 # Values for Basic Records<a name="resource-record-sets-values-basic"></a>

-When you create basic records, you specify the following values:
+When you create basic records, you specify the following values\.

 + [Name](#rrsets-values-basic-name)